Princess Bride Reunion: Reception and aftermath

 Though live and not perfect, the table-reading received positive reviews.
 The A.V.
 Club mentioned "the obvious love and enthusiasm with which every member of the cast, original or otherwise, brought to this event," but singled out Mandy Patinkin for special praise.
 Listing "11 delights" from the event, they mentioned Josh Gad's "surprisingly moving Andre the Giant tribute," Billy Crystal's homemade "Miracle Max" set, and "basically everything involving Mandy Patinkin."

-According to Rolling Stone, "highlights included Elwes donning a medical mask for the line 'It’s just that masks are terribly comfortable — I think everyone will be wearing them in the future' and Patinkin’s entire performance."
+According to Rolling Stone, "highlights included Elwes donning a medical mask for the line 'It's just that masks are terribly comfortable—I think everyone will be wearing them in the future' and Patinkin's entire performance."

 The New Yorker also singled out Patinkin, and his dramatic introduction of Inigo Montoya's six-fingered sword:...he threw himself into his old role with a passion that seemed to sear the lens of his Webcam.
 He roared, he wept, he danced; he rolled his 'R's and sharpened his 'E's; he even came in costume—a white shirt, rakishly unbuttoned to mid-chest.
-At the moment of the story’s first marvelous duel, when Montoya introduces his sword, Patinkin presented—to considerable excitement in my household (and on Twitter, where my feed was briefly overwhelmed by exclamation marks and the word “sword”)—an actual prop sword from the film itself.
+At the moment of the story's first marvelous duel, when Montoya introduces his sword, Patinkin presented—to considerable excitement in my household (and on Twitter, where my feed was briefly overwhelmed by exclamation marks and the word "sword")—an actual prop sword from the film itself.

 Entertainment Weekly noted many viewer comments on the "Miracle Max" background Billy Crystal had created (he also wore his original hat from the film.)
 They also enjoyed the Q&A session, including the cast's memories of Andre the Giant.

 More than 110,000 listeners donated $1 or more to be able to tune in to the event, which raised $4.25 million for Wisconsin Democrats.
 On September 18, the Associated Press updated earlier numbers to say that more than 142,000 viewers made donations, bringing the amount raised to $4.26 million.
 Wikler said of the event that it was the biggest grassroots fundraiser the party has ever held.

 Trump campaign spokespeople, however, said that the online event would not help Biden win Wisconsin.
 Trump's spokeswoman Anna Kelly said, "Unlike the movie, we know what inconceivable means, and a Biden victory in Wisconsin is simply inconceivable".
-Mr Biden would go on win the state by 20,697 votes, according to the final ballot count.
+Mr Biden would go on to win the state by 20,697 votes, according to the final ballot count.